Recording and consent

 The responsibility is yours

-You, the coach, are responsible for obtaining valid consent from everyone in a session before recording it.
+You, the practitioner, are solely responsible for obtaining every legally required consent from every participant in a session before you record it, and for knowing whether the law that applies to you and your clients follows one party or all party consent.
 Slide Practice gives you the consent step, the stored record, and the controls to stop and delete, but it does not and cannot decide what the law requires in your situation.
 Before you record, review the rules that apply to your location and your clients' locations, and when those locations differ, plan for the stricter rule.

 Related

 For how recordings, transcripts, and consent records are stored and protected, see the Privacy Policy.
-For the terms that govern your use of Slide Practice, see the Terms.
+For the terms that govern your use of Slide Practice, including the warranty disclaimer, the limitation of liability, and your agreement to indemnify Slide Practice for your recordings and use, see the Terms.